Online Originals: National Mutt Day

 Lastly, you’ll sleep well at night knowing that you’ve saved your furry friends life.
 Many shelters still euthanize, due to issues like overcrowding.
 So make sure to celebrate National Mutt Day but visiting your local shelter today! #adoptdontshop

-If you don’t have time for a pet, you can click here to donate to the National Humane Society!
+If you don’t have time for a pet, you can click here to donate to the National Humane Society, and here to donate to Pitt County Animal Shelter’s wishlist.